India Customized Tours

 Day 01: Delhi

-You are met at the airport in Delhi and transferred to your hotel.
-The day includes a sightseeing tour of Sir Edward Lutyens' New Delhi, the garden city built in 1911 by the British.
-We also visit the Birla Mandir (Lakshminarayan Temple), the President's House, Humayun's Tomb (the forerunner of the Taj Mahal), and India Gate.
+You are met at the airport and transferred to your hotel.
+The day includes sightseeing of New Delhi, the garden city designed in 1911 by Sir Edward Lutyens.
+We visit the Birla Mandir (Lakshminarayan Temple), the President's House, Humayun's Tomb (the forerunner of the Taj Mahal), Qutab Minar and India Gate.

-Today our tour finishes with breakfast and transfer to the airport for your international departure.
+Tour ends with breakfast and transfer to airport for international departure.